Judgement Day in Islam: Judgment

+According to Ibn Qayyim, Ibn Taymiyya, and other Islamic scholars who agreed on this Hadiths, this means those four type of peoples would be further examined by Allah in Barzakh, where these four type of person will be tested in the state where their senses and their minds in perfect condition, so they can understand they are being tested examined by God.

+Muhammad Nasiruddin al-Albani, a Salafi scholar, stated on this matter: “The term Ahl al-Fatrah refers to everyone whom the dawah (message of Islam) has not reached in a correct manner as it came in the Shariah… Such people will not be punished on the Day of Judgement [for their disbelief in this world].
+It is quite possible for People of the Interval to exist in every time period, whether before [the revelation of the final message of] Islam or after.
+The message has to have reached them in its pristine purity, without any distortions.
+In cases where the dawah reaches people in a mutilated form in which its essential components; its fundamental principles of belief, have been substituted, I am the first to say that the dawah has not reached them.”

 The crossing of the Bridge

 The saved and the damned now being clearly distinguished, the souls will traverse over hellfire via the bridge of sirat.
 This story is based on verses in the Quran (Q.36:66, Q.37:23–24), both of which "are rather indefinite".
 Only Q.37:23–24 mentioning hell in the form of al-jahīm with ṣirāṭ at least sometimes being translated as 'path' rather than 'bridge'.

 ˹They will be told,˺ "This is the Day of ˹Final˺ Decision which you used to deny."